danse-inelastic/pyre/docs/pyreTutorials.rst

   $ python hello2.py
   Hello Alice!

-The pyre framework looks for pml files by looking for the names of the pyre components (pyre application is also a pyre component), and it found "hello2.pml", and the configurations in this file is used.
+Pyre framework looks for pml files by looking for the names of the pyre components (pyre application is also a pyre component), and it found "hello2.pml", and the configurations in this file is used.